jasminehyu/Loan_Analysis/README.md

 - Data Structures: Implements binary search trees for efficient data retrieval and analysis.
 - Predictive Modeling: Develops methods to identify patterns in the dataset.
 - Visualization: Provides visual insights into loan distribution, interest rates, and other key metrics.

+## Project Structure
+- Data Preprocessing: Cleaned and organized the raw loan data for analysis.
+- Modules:
+-- loans.py: Defines the Loan and Applicant classes to model the dataset.
+-- search.py: Implements a binary search tree for fast data retrieval.
+- Testing: Used module_tester.py to validate the functionality of different components.
+- Visualizations: Created plots to visualize patterns in loan approvals, interest rates, and applicant demographics.